A Brief History

 Recreations on computers and using real guns, limousines and mannequins purport to support different conclusions.
 Until the September 11, 2001 terrorist attacks, the JFK murder was in a league of its own as far as far conspiracy theories go, and the subject is still debated hotly to this day.
 The belief that the U.S. government is still, after so many years, keeping secret vital parts of the investigations of the assassinations of JFK, his brother Robert and Martin Luther King only fuels the conspiracy fires.

-Questions for students: What do you think?
+Question for students (and subscribers): What do you think?
 Did Oswald act alone?
 If not, who else was involved and why?
 Russians?
 Cubans?
 The Mafia?
 Other U.S. politicians?
 All supposedly had the motive and means.
 Please let us know in the comments section below this article.

 Your readership is much appreciated!